 Parking limits and regulations appear on street signs.
 Motorists may park at meters on Sundays without paying.
 You can submit a comment about the Sunday meter regulations or report a sign displaying outdated Sunday parking rules.
 All parking regulations other than parking meters, remain in effect as posted.

-The City accepts reports of meters that are broken, working incorrectly, or too close to a fire hydrant.
-The City does not accept reports of meters that did not receive authorization for credit or debit card payment and therefore did not issue a receipt.
+The Department of Transportation (DOT) accepts reports of meters that are broken, working incorrectly, or too close to a fire hydrant.
+DOT does not accept reports of meters that did not receive authorization for credit or debit card payment and therefore did not issue a receipt.

 If your credit card is stuck in a meter, contact the bank that issued the card and cancel it.
-A City crew will be dispatched to the meter location to retrieve your card and will have it destroyed.
-If your parking card is stuck in a meter, the City will retrieve it and mail it back to you.
+A DOT crew member will be dispatched to the meter location to retrieve your card and have it destroyed.
+If your parking card is stuck in a meter, DOT will retrieve it and mail it back to you.

 You can also put in a request to have a new meter installed.